Instructions on How to Become a Pastry Chef

 Besides having the creative freedom to create and style your own menu items, a career in the pastry arts is always high in-demand with room for promotion.
 Depending on the company size and its annual sales, pastry chefs could get paid vacation and sick leave.
 They may also get annual or holiday bonuses – if the free, delicious desserts aren’t bonus enough.

-One Response to “Instructions on How to Become a Pastry Chef”
+12 Responses to “Instructions on How to Become a Pastry Chef”

 1. christaben Says: